 Don’t make the mistake of thinking of SEO as a project that you can knock out, dust your hands off, and consider finished.
 SEO is a never-ending struggle against the tide of online competition for digital “shelf-space.”

 You can’t improve your SEO strategy if you don’t have hard data backing up the decisions you make.
-Google Analytics provides you with many key performance indicators showing you the results of your SEO strategy.
+Google Analytics provides you with many key performance indicators showing you the results of your website redesign SEO strategy.

 8. Make Sure It’s Human Focused